Two Anti-Abortion Bills Up for Consideration in Tennessee

 CHOICE's executive director, Rebecca Terrell isn't remotely surprised at this year's crop of anti-abortion proposals.

-"However individuals might feel about abortion at different points in the pregnancy, a women's health — not politics — should drive this very important medical decision," said Terrell.
+"However individuals might feel about abortion at different points in the pregnancy, a women's health — not politics — should drive this very important medical decision," said Terrell, who added that Tennessee has a "very anti-woman legislature".

 The theme of non-medical professionals trying to wield influence on a complicated medical procedure such as abortion is a recurring one in Tennessee.
 Neither Rep. Weaver nor Rep. Van Huss hold any certifications in obstetrics and gynecology.
+In fact, the Tennessee General Assembly website lists Rep. Weaver

+as a "singer, songwriter, and small business owner" and Rep. Van Huss

 If you want to track the bills, you may do so here